-The price comparison scores range from $64 to $147, which means some companies charge more than twice as much as their competitors for the same work.
-For example, to replace the control board for a Rheem gas furnace, our undercover shoppers were quoted prices ranging from $440 to $1,025.
-And to replace the condenser fan motor for a Goodman heat pump, prices ranged from $225 to $790.
+The price comparison scores range from $54 to $185, which means some companies charge more than three times as much as their competitors for the same work.
+For example, to replace the control board for a Rheem gas furnace, our undercover shoppers were quoted prices ranging from $350 to $1,083.
+To replace the dual-run capacitor for a Trane central air conditioner, prices ranged from $176 to $678.

 Other tips for getting good repairs at a reasonable cost:

 - When you call, describe problems in as much detail as possible.

 - Ask the company to explain how it calculates service charges.

 - If the repair will be expensive, have the company provide a written description of needed work and total price before it begins work.

 - Stay at home—but don’t get in the way—as work proceeds.